Streicker Bridge begins to rise amid summer construction

-Streicker Bridge — The bridge connecting the two sides of the science neighborhood already is beginning to take shape, as crews are erecting the formwork to support the concrete arches that will make up the pedestrian walkway.
-By summer’s end, the concrete for the arches will be poured and the slender metal pipe arch that supports the walkway — intended to represent a gateway into the campus and the community — will be installed.
+Streicker Bridge -- The bridge connecting the two sides of the science neighborhood already is beginning to take shape, as crews are erecting the formwork to support the concrete arches that will make up the pedestrian walkway.
+By summer's end, the concrete for the arches will be poured and the slender metal pipe arch that supports the walkway -- intended to represent a gateway into the campus and the community -- will be installed.
 To accommodate this work, Washington Road will be closed from Faculty Road to Ivy Lane from 8 p.m.
 Friday to 6 a.m.
-Monday on June 19-22 and 26-29, and July 10-13 and 17-20.
+Monday June 26-29, July 10-13 and July 17-20.
 Streicker Bridge, which spans 300 feet, is expected to be completed in fall 2010 in conjunction with the new Chemistry Building.
 On the west side of the bridge site, work is taking place to prepare for a tunnel connecting the Icahn Laboratory with the planned Neuroscience and Psychology Buildings, which are in the design phase.

-Art museum — After five years on display in front of the Princeton University Art Museum, the recognizable “Big Figures” installation is scheduled to be taken down on June 16.
+Art museum -- After five years on display in front of the Princeton University Art Museum, the recognizable "Big Figures" installation was taken down on June 16.
 The 20 large bronze sculptures, created by internationally renowned artist Magdalena Abakanowicz, were loaned to Princeton by an anonymous donor.
 The concrete pad on which the figures stood at the entrance to McCormick Hall will be removed, and the area will be seeded for a lawn over the summer.

 In addition to the treasurer and vice president for finance, offices in that organization moving to 701 Carnegie will be: asset administration; budget; controller; loans and receivables; operations support; payroll, payables and taxation; purchasing; risk management; and University financials.
 All OIT work groups will be moving to 701 Carnegie, including administrative information services, finance administration and planning, enterprise infrastructure services and support services.
 A few offices will remain on the main campus, including: the Educational Technologies Center (Lewis Library); hardware support (171 Broadmead); the Language Resource Center (East Pyne); media services (New South); the New Media Center (Lewis Library); and the Solutions Center (Frist Campus Center).
 In addition to offices, the building will include amenities such as training rooms, labs, flexible meeting rooms and collaboration spaces, a café with indoor and outdoor seating, and a fitness facility.